jaredsohn/flix_plus/README.md

 ###About

 Flix Plus is a Chrome extension built by Jared Sohn for Lifehacker that helps you customize Netflix.
-Read more here: http://lifehacker.com/preview/flixc-plus-customizes-netflix-to-your-hearts-desire-1640968001
+Read more [here](http://lifehacker.com/flix-plus-customizes-netflix-to-your-hearts-desire-1640968001)

 The source code uses a couple of frameworks: